esaulpaugh/abiv3/SPEC.md

 #### Array types:

-#### Byte array types (including `string` which is utf-8 bytes):
+##### Byte array types (including `string` which is utf-8 bytes):

 Static byte arrays are encoded as merely the byte string itself.
 Dynamic-length byte arrays are encoded as the RLP encoding of the byte string.

 ##### Boolean array types:

 A static boolean array is encoded as if it were an integer, specifically the (big-endian two's complement) unsigned integer formed by the array elements interpreted left to right as bits where true values are `1` and false values are `0`.
 The integer's width in bytes is the smallest whole number greater than or equal to the number of elements divided by 8.
-Within these bytes, the bits representing the array elements are contiguous and right-aligned.

 Dynamic-length boolean arrays are encoded as if a static boolean array appended to the RLP encoding of the array length.